lilibella28/PicoMe/README.md

 # PicoMe

 <!-- PicoMe, A full Stack Crub that allows users to share food with one another.
 Users can ask for and help others.  -->
+PicoMe is a browser-based application that utilizes mongoose to allow users to perform CRUD operations on a MongoDB database.
+PicoMe mission is to create a platform that allows users to share or request food assistance from the community without cost.
 ## Tecnologies

 -   Express